rjseymour66/computersystems3e/README.md

    - virtual memory - program memory
    - processes - running a program
    - virtual machine - abstraction of entire computer, including the operatin system, the processor, and the programs

+# Part I: Program Structure and Execution

+# Representing and Manipulating Information
+- Modern computers store and process information as two-valued signals called bits (binary digits)
+- Fibanacci brought them to the West from Arabs/India in the 13th century

+Three important representations of numbers with binary
+1. _Unsigned_ - based on traditional binary, represent numbers greater than or equal to 0.
+2. _Two's-complement_ - most common way to represent signed integers (numbers that are positive or negative)
+3. _Floating-point_ - base-2 version of scientific notation for representing real numbers.

+- _overflow_ is when results of a computation are too large to be represented by the limited number of bits used to encode a number.